Race and Ethnicity and Study Away

 - CIA World Factbook: Under your country’s page, research the “People and Society” section to find the breakdown by ethnic group, religion, and race

-- Diversity Abroad: Comprehensive resource for students of color and study abroad, including funding opportunities and country-specific information and resources for racial and ethnic minority students abroad and heritage seekers.
+- Diversity Abroad: Comprehensive resource for students of color and study abroad, including funding opportunities and country-specific information and resources for heritage seekers.
 A CSA Staff Member can help you access country-specific resources from Diversity Abroad

 - Minority Rights Group International: Contains information on history and minority populations around the world